cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/sda_layer2_virtual_networks.md

 - `associated_layer3_virtual_network_name` (String) associatedLayer3VirtualNetworkName query parameter.
 Name of the associated layer 3 virtual network.
 - `fabric_id` (String) fabricId query parameter.
 ID of the fabric the layer 2 virtual network is assigned to.
 - `id` (String) id query parameter.
 ID of the layer 2 virtual network.
 - `limit` (Number) limit query parameter.
 Maximum number of records to return.
+The maximum number of objects supported in a single request is 500.
 - `offset` (Number) offset query parameter.
 Starting record for pagination.
 - `traffic_type` (String) trafficType query parameter.
 The traffic type of the layer 2 virtual network.
 - `vlan_id` (Number) vlanId query parameter.
 The vlan ID of the layer 2 virtual network.